Educational Communications & Technology (EDCT-GE)

 Typically offered Fall

-Examines cognitive & cultural issues related to the design of learning environments and educational tools.
-Students will apply human-centered design methods, UX and HCI principles including conducting user research, ideating, sketching, prototyping, and iterating based on user feedback.
-Students study these methods through group work, critical examination & evaluation of examples, in discussions, and individual assignments.
+In this course, students have hands-on experience with human-centered design methods for designing learning experiences and educational tools.
+Students apply human-centered design methods, UX, and HCI principles, including conducting user research, synthesizing findings into insights, ideating, sketching, prototyping, and iterating based on user feedback.
+Students study these methods through group work, critical examination and evaluation of examples, in discussions, and individual assignments.

 Grading: Grad Steinhardt Graded